 Latest developments in the poly vinyl chloride industry:

-Poly vinyl chloride, commonly referred to as PVC refers to a synthetic polymer procured from vinyl chloride monomers through the process of polymerization.
+Poly vinyl chloride, commonly known as PVC, refers to a synthetic polymer procured from vinyl chloride monomers through the process of polymerization.
 It is a rigid or flexible plastic material varying on its processing and formulation.

 The production of poly vinyl chloride is carried out by polymerization which occurs through emulsion, suspension, or bulk methods.
 Each of these methods result in PVCs with specific properties appropriate for various applications.